mynk-tmr/notes/Printed/ReactJS.md

 ##### Reactjs
 - A JS library to build web and native UI.
-- Has rich ecosystem which enables us to build full fledged production apps
 - With react, we *describe* webpage as a tree of small reusuable *components* and react handles how to render them.

 ## JSX (JS XML)